thefrontiergroup/standards/ruby.md

     end
     ```

 * Don't use `;` to separate statements and expressions.
-As a
-  corollary - use one expression per line.
+Trailing semicolons
+  are also not to be used.

     ```Ruby
     # bad
-    puts 'foobar'; # superfluous semicolon
+    puts 'foobar'; # trailing semicolon

+    # bad
-    puts 'foo'; puts 'bar' # two expression on the same line
+    puts 'foo'; puts 'bar' # two expression

     # good
-    puts 'foobar'

     puts 'foo'
     puts 'bar'

     puts 'foo', 'bar' # this applies to puts in particular
     ```

-* Use spaces around operators, after commas, colons and semicolons, around `{`
+* Use spaces around operators, after commas, colons and semicolons.
-  and before `}`.
-Whitespace might be (mostly) irrelevant to the Ruby
+  Whitespace might often be semantically irrelevant, but its proper
-  interpreter, but its proper use is the key to writing easily
+  use is the key to writing readable code.
-  readable code.

     ```Ruby
     sum = 1 + 2